KSH-code/study/A Philosophy of Software Design.md

 - remeber "different layer, different abstraction" rule.

 # Pull Complexity Downwards
-- Always your time to implement is not worse than reader's read-time.
+- Always your time to implement is not important than reader's code read-time.

 # Better Together Or Better Apart?
 - How to compose similar pices of functionalities.